-The Acobat Reader contains a Help function to assist you in learning to use the software.
+The Acrobat Reader contains a Help function to assist you in learning to use the software.
 To use the Help function, launch Acrobat Reader and click on Help on the Menu bar.
-For additional information about PDF format, use of the Acrobat Reader, and the availability additional products from Adobe.
+The Adobe Acrobat Online Guide can provide additional information about PDF format, use of the Acrobat Reader, and the availability additional products from Adobe.